gvwilson/thirdbit/fiction/madica/index.md

 "No talking!" the guard ordered.
 It shoved her again, less gently than before.
 "Let's get moving."

-Another corridor, another flight of stairs, turn left, turn right...
-Madica gave up trying to keep track of the way they had come---she just couldn't keep it all straight in her head.
+Another corridor, another flight of stairs, turn left, turn right… Madica gave up trying to keep track of the way they had come---she just couldn't keep it all straight in her head.
 And she was so cold now that her teeth were chattering.
 Tired as she was, she didn't dare ask to